iscc/iscc-specs/docs/specification.md

 #### Content-ID-Mixed

 The Content-ID-Mixed aggregates multiple Content-IDs of the same or different types.
 It may be used for digital media objects that embed multiples types of media or for collections of contents of the same type.
-First we have to collect contents from the mixed media object or content collection and generate content-ids for each item.
+First we have to collect contents from the mixed media object or content collection and generate Content-IDs for each item.
 An ISCC conforming application must provide a `content_id_mixed` function that takes a list of Content-ID Codes as input and retuns a Content-ID-Mixed.
 Follow these steps to create a Content-ID-Mixed:

 Signature: `conent_id_mixed(cids: List[str], partial: bool=False) -> str`